 Required Actions: Complete all identified discharge protocols for members receiving services in the inpatient and/or outpatient setting.
 Ensure that all discharge documentation is available in the member's case notes.

-documentation is a variable in the memoer is ease notes.
 Interventions Planned Individual(s) Responsible Proposed Completion Date

 Appendix F. Georgia Families 360° Review Tool

 Following this page is the Review Tool HSAG used to evaluate AMERIGROUP's Georgia Families 360° Program.